Toronto's homeless people deserve a COVID-19 plan

 The city should remove the moratorium on rules that disallow distribution of survival supplies (such as food and sleeping bags).

-SSH should remove length of stay restrictions in shelters, where they exist, and direct shelters to allow people to stay in during the day if feeling ill.
+SSH should remove length-of-stay restrictions in shelters, where they exist, and direct shelters to allow people to stay in during the day if feeling ill.

 SSHA should immediately prioritize moving people who are over 60 or have serious chronic illness into housing with rent supplements.